 She then explained to me how text-message therapy actually works:

-I looked at this message and was genuinely shocked — I had never thought of myself as a "yes" girl before, even though I had always said yes to anything anyone ever asked me to do, from working unpaid overtime to having sex in a broom closet.
+I looked at this message and was genuinely shocked — I had never thought of myself as a "yes" girl before, even though I had always said yes to anything anyone ever asked me to do.
 In person, I dressed myself up in so much smeary mascara, ironic detachment, and swear words, that no one had ever called my bluff before.
 But stripped of all my bad girl armor, my self stood alone in cyberspace, and it turned out that my self was a sad little girl who would do anything to make people like her.

 I couldn't believe it.
 I emailed everyone I knew.
 I had had a revelation that had eluded me through years of talk therapy, in two days of text therapy.